alextaujenis/RBD_Timer/README.md

 * [getPercentValue()](https://github.com/alextaujenis/Timer#getpercentvalue)
 * [getInversePercentValue()](https://github.com/alextaujenis/Timer#getinversepercentvalue)

-##setTimeout(unsigned long)
+##setTimeout(value)
-Change how long the timer will run (in milliseconds).
+Provide an unsigned long value to change how long the timer will run (in milliseconds).
 This can be done inside of setup(), and/or called at runtime to change the value on the fly.

 ##restart()
 There are no start() or stop() methods.
 All you need to do is restart() the timer when you want to use it.